saylordotorg/course_cs304/Unit01.md

+---
+layout: default
+title: "CS304: Compilers"
+course_description: "A detailed introduction to programming language translation, including the functions and general organization of compiler design and interpreters.
+Focuses on the study of syntax, semantics, ambiguities, procedures replication, iteration, and recursion in these languages."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to Compilers** <span id="1"></span> *The compilation process is one of the stepsin executing a program.
 Understanding how compilerswork and what goes on “behind the scenes”